FarronF/limerick-council-meetings/meetings/2015/01/26-Full Meeting of Limerick City and County Council/Minutes of Meeting - Limerick City & County Council - 24th November 2014.md

 Policy Committees.
 Councillor Prendiville stated that they did not wish to be

-represented on the proposed Committee.---
+represented on the proposed Committee.
+---
 21

 20.